adamnew123456/snapshot/README.md

 filled, they can be flushed to the block pool since they can't fit any more data.

-Commits are the one exception, since (as mentioned before) commits use an inefficient storage mechanism by design so that they can be easily addressed.
+Commits are the one exception, since (as mentioned before or altered) commits use an inefficient storage mechanism by design so that they can be easily addressed.
 That's why its useful to store only the address of the most recent commit, instead of keeping the most recent block of them in the header.